Anal masturbation: Objects

 Some anal stimulators are purposely ribbed or have a wave pattern in order to enhance pleasure and simulate intercourse.
 Stimulating the rectum with a rough-edged object or a finger (for the purposes of medically stimulating a bowel movement or other reasons) may lead to rectum wall tearing, especially if the fingernail is left untrimmed.
-Vegetables have rough edges and most have microorganisms on the surface, and thus could lead to infection if not sanitized before use.
+Vegetables have rough edges and may have microorganisms on the surface, and thus could lead to infection if not sanitized before use.

 Risks associated with bleeding

-Minor injuries that cause some bleeding to the rectum pose measurable risk, and often need treatment.
+Minor injuries that cause some bleeding to the rectum pose measurable risk and often need treatment.
 Injury can be contained by cessation of anal stimulation at any sign of injury, bleeding, or pain.
 While minor bleeding may stop of its own accord, individuals with serious injury, clotting problems, or other medical factors could face serious risk and require medical attention.

 Prolonged or heavy bleeding can indicate a life-threatening situation, as the intestinal wall can be damaged, leading to internal injury of the peritoneal cavity and peritonitis, which can be fatal.
 Carefully using implements without sharp edges or rough surfaces carries a lower risk of damage to the intestinal wall.

 The treatment for persistent or heavy bleeding will require a visit to an emergency room for a sigmoidoscopy and cauterization in order to prevent further loss of blood.
 Apart from the volume of blood that is lost into the rectum, other easily observable indications that medical intervention is urgently needed as a result of blood loss are an elevated heart rate, a general feeling of faintness or weakness, and a loss of pleasure from the act.

 Rectal foreign bodies

 Butt plugs normally have a flared base to prevent complete insertion and should be carefully sanitized before and after use.
 Sex toys, including objects for rectal insertion, should not be shared in order to minimize the risk of disease.
 Objects such as lightbulbs or anything breakable such as glass or wax candles cannot safely be used in anal masturbation, as they may break or shatter, causing highly dangerous medical situations.

 Some objects can become lodged above the lower colon and could be seriously difficult to remove.
 Such foreign bodies should not be allowed to remain in place.
 Medical help should be sought if the object does not emerge on its own.
-Immediate assistance is recommended if the object is not a proper rectal toy, like a plug or something soft, for example if it is either too hard, too large, has projections, slightly sharp edges, or if any trace of injury happens (bleeding, pain, cramps).
+Immediate assistance is recommended if the object is not a proper rectal toy (like a plug or something soft, for example), if it is either too hard, too large, has projections, or slightly sharp edges, or if any trace of injury happens (bleeding, pain, cramps).
 Small objects with dimensions similar to small stools are less likely to become lodged than medium-sized or large objects as they can usually be expelled by forcing a bowel movement.
 It is always safest if a graspable part of the object remains outside the body.